grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 The latest release simplifies the management of the browser lifecycle by automatically providing and releasing browser resources for users.
 To facilitate this, a new mandatory field is introduced to define the browser within the `scenario`.

 Previously, users had to launch and close the browser process themselves.
-However, with the recent updates, the API has abstracted the details of `browserType`.
+However, with the recent updates, the API has abstracted the details of `browserType` (i.e., `chromium`).
 Consequently, the `chromium` named export, previously found in `k6/experimental/browser`, has been replaced with `browser`.

 For all the details, make sure to review the complete changelog for [k6 version 0.46](https://github.com/grafana/k6/releases/tag/v0.46.0).
 For more information watch [k6 Office Hours #98](https://www.youtube.com/watch?v=fK6Hpvt0pY0), where we discuss the latest changes in k6 browser, and, as always, ask in [the community forum](https://community.grafana.com/c/grafana-k6/k6-browser/79) if you need our help!